MicrosoftDocs/nav-content/dynamics-nav-app/finance-setup-chart-accounts.md

 ---
-title: Setting Up the Chart of Accounts| Microsoft Docs
+title: Setting Up the Chart of Accounts
 description: You change the default accounts in the chart of accounts (COA), and you can add new accounts.
 services: project-madeira
 documentationcenter: ''